hosseind88/ChatRoom/README.md

 # ChatRoom
-A ChatRoom application written in Rust using WebSocket
+A ChatRoom application written in Rust using WebSocket just for fun :)